 Although it must have been no party back in 1559 when Spanish explorer Don Tristan de Luna first discovered Pensacola, it’s cause for celebration in the modern world to honor the man who uncovered this jewel on the bay.

-The founding of Pensacola is the basis for the Fiesta of Five Flags celebration.
+The founding of Pensacola is the basis for the Fiesta Celebration.
 It takes place each year in June, and it not only celebrates Luna’s settlement of Pensacola, but the unbelievably long history of our town — which has been fought over and ruled by five different governments in nearly five centuries.

 The stories, the struggles, the victories, the defeats and all of the cultural influences over the past 450-plus years have helped create the soul of Pensacola today — a beautifully diverse city tucked into the northwest corner of Florida along the Gulf of Mexico.
 And that’s something worth celebrating.
 It’s no surprise organizers pour months into producing a grand Fiesta celebration each year filled with parades and pageantry.